nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```
 On Switch:

-root@sonic:/home/cisco# show reboot-cause history
+root@sonic:/home/cisco# top
 ```

 #### Pass/Fail Criteria
- * Verfiy the logs from cli to see both switch and dpus reboot history.
+ * Verfiy the CPU within a threshold value on DPU

 ### 1.15 Check memory on DPU

 #### Steps
- *  Use command `show reboot-cause history` to show reboot cause of both switch and dpu.
+ *  Use command `top` to show process and memory it is using

 #### Verify in
- * Switch
+ * DPU

 #### Sample Output
 ```
-On Switch:
+On DPU:

-root@sonic:/home/cisco# show reboot-cause history
+root@sonic:/home/cisco# top
 ```

 #### Pass/Fail Criteria
- * Verfiy the logs from cli to see both switch and dpus reboot history.
+ * Verfiy the memory within a threshold value on DPU

-### 1.16 Check CPU process on DPU
+### 1.16 Check reboot cause history

 #### Steps
  *  Use command `show reboot-cause history` to show reboot cause of both switch and dpu.